otrebu/calendar-feeds/README.md

 results to full local days so you get all four tide times for each day similar to the jersey tide table at [gov.je](https://www.gov.je/weather/tidetimes/).
 By default, Storm Glass returns tide heights relative to Mean Sea Level (MSL).
+Jersey tide tables use local Chart Datum which is about 6 m lower, so this provider adds **6.03 m** to each height value.
 You can request a different datum (for example `MLLW` or `LAT`) by passing the `datum` parameter.
 The provider reads this from the `STORM_DATUM` environment variable and includes it in the API call when set.
+Run `node dist/cli.js --provider tides` to generate the file.
+Add the `--nuke` option to ignore any existing calendar and recreate it from scratch (the GitHub workflow uses this by default).

 Subscribe to the latest feed:

 ```